How to Make a Fire Truck Cake

 - Windows – Make the front and back windows.

-- Silver metallic for the road on the board as well as the shutters and the hose and the headlights.
+- Silver metallic is used for the road on the board as well as the shutters, the hose, and the headlights.

-- Use a butter-based cake recipe as it adds more stability for novelty / sculpted cakes.
+- Use a butter-based cake recipe to add more stability to novelty / sculpted cakes.

 - Always keep the cake well wrapped in plastic to prevent it from drying out.

-- Chill the cake well or freezer the cake for an hour before carving.
+- Chill the cake well or freeze the cake for an hour before carving.
 This helps to create fewer crumbs.

 - Brush the cake with simple syrup after carving and before frosting.

-- Chill the cake between crumb coat and frosting.
+- Chill the cake between the crumb coat and the frosting.
 Use a bench scraper to get sharp corners.

 - Use a thicker fondant so it creates nice sharp corners using a smoother.